nrwl/nx/docs/guides/modernize-cypress.md

 By default, Cypress will run in “headed” mode (you will see the tests executing in a new browser window).
 You will have the result of all the tests and errors (if any) in your terminal.

-Screenshots and Videos will be accessible respectively in `/dist/apps/frontend/screenshots` and `/dist/apps/frontend/videos` by default.
+Screenshots and videos will be accessible in `/dist/apps/frontend/screenshots` and `/dist/apps/frontend/videos`.

 ### Watching for Changes